-The U.S. Department of Transportation requires every metropolitan area with a population of over 50,000 to establish a designated Metropolitan Planning Organization (MPO) to qualify for the receipt of federal highway and transit funds. infrastructure over the next twenty years.
-It includes goals and objectives, analysis of regional trends and planned improvement projects throughout the county in all modes of transportation.
-The MTP is the primary tool that the CCRPC uses to plan for transportation needs within the metropolitan area and recommend solutions based on anticipated funding availability over a minimum 20-year horizon.
+The U.S. Department of

+Transportation requires every

+metropolitan area with a population

+of over 50,000 to establish a

+designated Metropolitan Planning

+Organization (MPO) to qualify for

+the receipt of federal highway and

+transit funds.

 Transportation Improvement Program (TIP): The TIP is a prioritized, fiscally constrained, and multi-year list of federally funded, multimodal transportation projects and operations in Chittenden County.
 The TIP must cover at least a four-year program of projects and be updated no less frequently than every four years.
 In addition, projects in the TIP must be prioritized at the regional level and have clearly identified funding sources.
 All transportation projects, programs, and operations receiving federal funds in Chittenden County must be authorized through the CCRPC TIP process.
 The exceptions are federal airport funds for Burlington International Airport, which are not subject to the CCRPC's prioritization process, but are listed in the TIP for information and coordination purposes.